erjank/teaching/practices.md

     learn from answering their peers' questions (since it will force them to think about things in new ways).

-*   The helpers and the instructor who isn't teaching the particular episode should keep an eye out for learners who are falling behind and intervene early so that they don't become frustrated and give up.
+*   The helpers and the instructor who aren't teaching the particular episode should keep an eye out for learners who are falling behind and intervene early so that they don't become frustrated and give up.